Arthritis in the Hands and Fingers

 Splinting the affected joint(s), taking anti-inflammatories, and/or receiving corticosteroid injection(s) may help treat pain and discomfort associated with mild cases of arthritis.
 Supplementing with glucosamine, chondroitin or other natural anti-inflammatories may be helpful.
 While non-surgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

-Small Joint Replacement
+Small Joint Replacement or Fusion

-Small joint replacement is often performed as a result of arthritis.
+Small joint replacement or fusion is often performed as a result of arthritis.
 There are three joints in the fingers with varying treatment needs: the DIP joint (distal interphalangeal joint), the PIP joint (proximal interphalangeal joint) and the MP joint (metacarpophalangeal joint).